emanuelmfonseca/low-coverage-sfs/README.md

 ## Overview

 This repository contains an implementation of a method for correcting low-coverage distortion in demographic inference.
 The method is designed to address challenges arising from insufficient data coverage, enhancing the accuracy and reliability of the results.
-Within this repository, you will find code, data, and results encompassing all simulations and empirical data analyses presented in the manuscript 'Inferring beyond the blur: Unveiling population histories with corrected low-coverage genomes.
+Within this repository, you will find code, data, and results encompassing all simulations and empirical data analyses presented in the manuscript "Population-genetic model inference from low-coverage allele frequency spectra".

 ## Preprint